spatie/typescript-transformer/docs/laravel/installation-and-setup.md

     'output_file' => resource_path('types/generated.d.ts'),

     /*
-     * When the package is writing types to the output file, a writer is used
+     * When the package is writing types to the output file, a writer is used to
-     * to determine the format.
-By default this is the `TypeDefinitionWriter`
+     * determine the format.
+By default, this is the `TypeDefinitionWriter`.
-     * but you can also use the `ModuleWriter` or implement your own.
+     * But you can also use the `ModuleWriter` or implement your own.
      */

     'writer' => Spatie\TypeScriptTransformer\Writers\TypeDefinitionWriter::class,

     /*
-     * The generated TypeScript file can be formatter like Prettier, we ship a prettier formatter
+     * The generated TypeScript file can be formatted.
+We ship a Prettier formatter
-     * out of the box: `Spatie\TypeScriptTransformer\Formatters\PrettierFormatter` but you can
+     * out of the box: `PrettierFormatter` but you can also implement your own one.
-     * also implement your own one.
-The generated TypeScript will not be formatted when no
-     * formatter was set.
+     * The generated TypeScript will not be formatted when no formatter was set.
      */

     'formatter' => null,
 ];

 ```